 · Collaborate with behavioral/mental health, medical social work and other disciplines in providing integrated care

-· Maintain current fund of knowledge with continuing education, including transgender health, communicable diseases, and trauma-informed care
+· Maintain cutting edge fund of knowledge with continuing education, including communicable diseases, and trauma-informed care

 · Assist in training new personnel and in teaching students

-· Support and work collaboratively with volunteer providers and multidisciplinary team members
+· Support and work collaboratively with volunteer providers and with multidisciplinary team members

 · Other duties as assigned